 Spinal cysts are more common in people over the age of 50.
 The cause of spinal cysts is unknown, but they may result from degeneration and instability of the spine in areas subjected to repetitive motion, particularly the joints in the lumbar region.
 Patients with spinal cysts may have other degenerative conditions of the spine, such as arthritis and disk disease.

 Spinal Cyst Diagnosis

-For a patient reporting symptoms, a doctor may recommend an X-ray to rule out other problems, but the cyst is usually found through magnetic resonance imaging, or MRI.
-The cyst will clearly appear as bubble-like growth near a facet joint in the spine.
+For a patient reporting symptoms, a doctor may recommend an X-ray to rule out other problems, but the cyst is usually found through magnetic resonance imaging (MRI).
+The cyst will clearly appear as a bubble-like growth near a facet joint, which is a connection between vertebrae of the spine.

 Knowing the cyst’s size and position will help the doctor develop a treatment plan.

 Spinal Cyst Treatment

 Conservative treatment may include rest, anti-inflammatory medications, painkillers, steroid injections and drainage.
 Though these approaches may temporarily relieve the symptoms, cysts may reform or refill, resulting in further discomfort.

 Surgery may be recommended for persistent cysts that cause pain and impaired movement.
 There are several surgical approaches to removing a cyst and preventing recurrence.
 Patients should discuss the options with their spine surgeon for guidance on what’s most likely to provide lasting relief.

 Not long ago, researchers measured spine surgery outcomes based on technical expertise, fusion rates, deformity correction and equipment failure.
 But that only told half the story, says health services researcher Richard Skolasky, M.A., Sc.D., an associate professor of orthopaedic surgery and director of the Johns Hopkins Spine Outcomes Research Center.
 “Patients,” he says, “are the experts in their own experience.”